lino-framework/book/docs/dev/projects.rst

 .. xfile:: ~/repositories/book/lino_book/projects

-    The Lino Book comes with a set of Django demo projects.
-These are maintained by the Lino team.
+    The Lino Book comes with a set of Django demo projects maintained by the Lino team.
+For example, ``min1`` is one of the Django projects included in the ``book`` project.

 Navigating between projects